WalletConnect/walletconnect-specs/sign/README.md

 # Sign API Overview

+## Description

+Sign API establishes a session between a dapp and a wallet in order to expose a set of blockchain accounts that can sign transactions and/or messages using a secure remote JSON-RPC transport with methods and events.

 ## Context

 In v1.0 the session and pairing were coupled which meant that a URI was shared to retrieve the session proposal and it established the pairing simultaneously.
 However that also meant that a new session would require establishing a pairing again.